What Causes Neuropathy To Get Worse In Greensboro NC?

-Neuropathy or nerve damage can cause severe pain, so much so that it can complicate your life.
+Neuropathy or nerve damage can cause chronic pain in Greensboro NC, so much so that it can complicate your life.
 It results from the dysfunction of one or more of your nerves.
 As a result, you experience tingling, numbness, pain, and muscle weakness in the affected parts.
 Typically, neuropathies begin in the feet and hands.
 However, your other body parts can still feel the effect.

 Neuropathy indicates that you have a problem inside your peripheral nervous system.
 Even though the condition is treatable, it can get worse and more complicated.
 It is essential to monitor what you eat and do your regular exercises.

 Some individuals feel neuropathy pain worsen on other days.
 You may also struggle to stay on your feet for a long time.
 Below are some factors that cause neuropathy to worsen.

 Neuropathy can cause your feet to become sensitive to cold.
 You may notice your peripheral nerves tingling more when the temperature drops.
 As a result, you may feel a sharper or burning pain.
 You are also likely to feel more painful sensations when it gets cold because your heart rate will reduce and cause blood to slow.

 Keep your feet warm by wrapping them with a blanket so you can reduce the pain and uncomfortable sensations.

 Emotions And Stress

 Your emotions also play a significant role in how you perceive pain.
 High anxiety and stress levels can amplify the discomfort you feel.
 You will also feel more pain if you experience physical exertion and stress.
 You are likely to experience nerve pain at night due to strenuous exercises that result in soreness.